-The thorium air concentration for each year is estimated using a resuspension factor (ORAUT 2012b) of 1×10^{-5} /m as discussed above for uranium.
-Application of this resuspension factor and the above-described depletion factors to the residual thorium contamination level of 1.32×10^{6} dpm/m2 results in the air concentration and annual intakes in Table 7-4.
+The 232Th air concentration for each year is estimated using a resuspension factor (ORAUT 2012) of 1×10^{-5} /m as discussed above for uranium.
+Application of this resuspension factor and the abovedescribed depletion factors to the residual thorium contamination level of 1.32×10^{6} dpm/m2 results in the air concentration and annual intakes in Table 7-4.
 The intake evaluation is based on exposure for 2,000 hr/yr and an inhalation rate of 1.2 m^{3} /hr.
-The potential ingestion intake as also included in the table.
-The intake activities in the table are assigned to 232Th, 228Th, 228Ra, 228Ac, 224Ra, and 212Pb.
+The potential ingestion intake is also included in the table.
+Because the remediation work could have been as long as 37 years after the initial separation of the thorium from the ore by W. R. Grace (ORAUT 2011), the activity of 232Th progeny could approach that of the 232Th.
+The amount of 228Ra, 228Ac, 228Th, and 224Ra are assumed to be 100% of the 232Th activity.
+Therefore, the intake activities in the table should be assigned to each of the following radionuclides 232Th, 228Ra, 228Ac, 228Th, and 224Ra as alpha radiation in IREP.